COVESA/iot-event-analytics/docs/README.md

 ![Image of IoTea](./assets/iotea.jpg)

-## Introduction

-IoT Event Analytics, is a complex event processing and agent network platform.
-The platform itself basically build from so called __talents__ which form a distributed network.
-Each talent is a unit of work.
-Per default so called core talents taking over the fundamental logic.

 ## Talents

 Talents encapsulate the data demand for a functional processing unit.
 Each Talent just has to define its required as well as offered data and services results.
 How a request or a reply reaches the consumer is managed by  at least one __Instance-Manager__ core talent.
 This enables the concept of non-blocking channeling ([compare](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html)) IO.